CREATEGroup1/Central_Line_Challenge_v2/README.md

 # Central_Line_Challenge
 ### Training Data:
-Training data can be downloaded using the following links.
-Links are password protected and will only be available until May 6th, 2022.
+Training data can be downloaded in 4 parts using the following links.
+Download links are password protected and will only be available until May 6th, 2022.
 Registered participants will receive the password via email.

 [Part 1](https://tinyurl.com/5drkkcrk)